ganji759/Flood-Prediction-Using-Machine-Learning/README.md

 ### Notebooks

-- **`Workshop DAY 1.ipynb`** - End-to-end pipeline: data download, preprocessing, model training, ensembling, and evaluation.
-- **`Workshop Session 1.ipynb`** - Supplementary session: focused exercises,
-   visualizations, and guided walkthroughs for key notebook sections.
+- **`Workshop DAY 1.ipynb`** — Intro to image classification with PyTorch.
+Based on the official PyTorch tutorial, this notebook presents a complete machine-learning workflow (data loading, augmentation, model training, evaluation, and export) and includes additional utilities, experiments, and best-practice tips used in the workshop.
+- **`Workshop Session 1.ipynb`** — In-depth flood-prediction exploration.
+Focuses on preparing and analyzing the SEN12FLOOD dataset (Kaggle), region-wise experiments, model comparisons, and visualizations for interpreting flood predictions.
 ---

 ## 🚀 Quick Start